 Choose the right mirror to match your decor

 Be careful though, as using lots of mirrors could end up ruining the style you’ve gone for in the first place.
-An L-shaped mirror in the corner is often the best bet.
+A simple mirror above your washbasin is often the best bet.

 3. Clever storage solutions